Slide Survey Online

 By reviewing the case material, formulating a differential and arriving at a diagnosis, answering the submitted questions, and reviewing the contributor’s summary and post-test discussion, the participant will gain competence in diagnostic skills and understanding of the conditions submitted for evaluation.
 Individual evaluation is not provided and the program is not approved as or meant to be a formal proficiency program.

 Instructions for On-line Responses

 Log on to www.spponline.org Click on the ”Start” button under “Slide Survey Online” in the middle of the homepage.
-On the new page, click on the “Sign In” button in the middle of the page to access the current cases and the archived cases.
+On the new page, click on the “Sign In” button in the middle of the page to access the current cases.
 Enter username and password at the prompt.
 Select the current cases, proceed to review the content of each case, and answer questions.
 The percent correct will be displayed when all responses are submitted.
 If less than 80%, you may re-submit answers until a “passing score” of 80% is achieved, a requirement to claim CME credits (see details below).

 CME Credit/Certificates of Participation